 The emotional strain that comes at this time of life such as ageing family members, not enjoying the fact that you are getting older and collecting wrinkles as easily as your exercise equipment collects dust, children leaving home and the annoying ability to be able to put on weight just by looking at something sweet can trigger anxiety and mood swings.

 Feelings of disconnection and frustration may find their way into your emotional makeup.

 Am I Anxious, Depressed Or Do I Have Clinical Depression?

-The psychological impact of anxiety and depression that occur during menopause can be confusing.
+The psychological impact of experiencing anxiety and depression during menopause can be confusing.

 The lack of information on this topic only serves to heighten feelings of isolation.

 Do you have depression or are you just having a short burst of feeling down and anxious?